2 - Terrain Generator and Image Segmentation

 - Select Simplify Triangulation.

-Note: Going back into the simplification tool will show the current new triangulation is 25000.
-This can be done by selecting Geometry > Surface Triangulation tools > Simplify Triangulation. - You should be redirected back into the Import Terrain dialog, select Find and Repair Defects.
+Note: The number of surface triangles can always be viewed in the simplification tool by selecting Geometry > Surface Triangulation tools > Simplify Triangulation. - After being redirected back to the Import Terrain dialog, select Find and Repair Defects.

 Note: The Simplification and Repair Process does not remove the image texture on the terrain.
-Other geometric processes that can change the overall geometry of the surface can remove the texture. - Select Done to close the Import Terrain dialog.
+Other geometry processes that can change the overall geometry of the surface can remove the image texture. - Select Done to close the Import Terrain dialog.

-You will notice that it is difficult to make out the image of the terrain.
-Select the Terrain by clicking on it in the Visibility Tree.
-In the Properties pane change the Transparency to 0%.
-Deselect the slope by either clicking in the view outside the slope or using the Clear Selection toolbar option.
+The default surface texture may be hard to see due its transparency.
+To change the transparency, select the Terrain entity in the Visibility Tree, then in the Properties pane change the Transparency to 0%.
+De-select the Terrain entity by either clicking in the viewport outside the slope or using the Clear Selection toolbar option.

 2.3 Set Slope Surface

-- In the Visibility Tree, select the Terrain we just simplified and repaired.
+- In the Visibility Tree, select the Terrain entity.

 - Select Geometry > Set Slope Surface menu option.